 While I planned the birthday slumber party, I did not intend on sharing this craft.
 Shocking isn’t it?
 Sometimes it’s just easier to craft without having to worry about the photography aspect, lighting, video taping, editing, and all of the hours of work it takes to post these ideas.
 I had already found a few tutorial on Pinterest for the craft.
 I figured that since it’s already out there from a few sources, that’s good enough.
 The only problem was that none of these tutorials were really geared toward making them with kids in mind.
 My intention was to make them with kids, so I thought I’d share my experience from that perspective.
 Here’s what I learned about this particular type of fairy house:

-I’ll start off with sharing how I adapted this fairy planter craft for working with kids…
+I’ll start off by sharing how I adapted this fairy planter craft for working with kids…

 Here’s my recommendation for doing this with more than 1 kid…